 It is this SET of circumstances that created the social platform for a candidate like The Donald to legitimately WIN Executive Office of the United States of America.
 For those advocates of Democracy should understand that it is, fundamentally, a populist governing framework.
 Looking at the world today, The Donald is pursuing a massive restructuring of the global economic system that was established post-World War II.
 It is important to recognize that the entire global system of government and economy has a financial statement problem that will have to be addressed.
 The ultimate problem is insoluble debt and, even more challenging, a potentially insoluble population problem.

 Going forward, it is imperative to step back from the muddy waters and try to perceive the very big picture and its problems.
 Politicians are a product of their constituents' problems and serious problems demand real solutions.
 Due to the seriousness and urgency of the world's problems, I believe it is fair to anticipate that interfering with prescribed solutions will not be met with patience or sympathy to all concerns.

 As such, I urge everyone to make a serious effort to understand the big picture and its problems, while maintaining a humble spirit and appreciation that the problems are so great that no politician or government is going to have all the answers; the hope is that there will be enough reasonable answers.
 At best, I think we are just buying time no matter what actions are taken.

-In the mean time, as long as total credit issuance - within an emphasis on the US Treasury continuing to run a deficit - is growing, one can expect for stocks to continue higher.
-Similarly, if the US Treasury were to run a balanced budget, one would anticipate for stocks to decline.
+In the mean time, as long as total credit issuance - with an emphasis on the US Treasury sustaining a deficit fiscal regime - is growing, one can expect for stocks to continue higher.
+Similarly, if the US Treasury were to run a balanced budget, one would anticipate stocks declining.